 Members of Experian Credit tracker enjoy unmatched access and insight into their Experian credit report.
 With the option of being able to refresh their Experian credit report as often as once per day, customers that are at especially high risk of identity theft will be able to catch changes to their report the moment they happen.
 It is worth noting that the daily updates to this credit report also include a daily update to their FICO score based on that report, which is a compelling value.

 In addition to providing users with full access to their Experian credit report and score each day, Experian also provides automated monitoring and alerts to users (via email or through the mobile app) of any suspicious or major changes to their report, such as new accounts being opened, inquiries, or changes of address.

-Experian is the only credit bureau to include true FICO scores as part of their standard purchase options, the other two bureaus either don’t offer it or charge extra to see it.
-Additionally, they provide a fairly comprehensive list of credit factors that are influencing your score, helping you to know what to do in order to improve it.
+Experian is the only credit bureau to include true FICO scores as part of its standard purchase options; the other two bureaus either don’t offer it or charge extra to see it.
+Additionally, Experian provides a fairly comprehensive list of credit factors that are influencing your score, helping you to know what to do in order to improve it.

 In addition to its core credit monitoring functionality, Experian also includes a robust credit education center with their membership, which our review team found to include a wide range of up-to-date, authoritative and accurate consumer credit information.
 It’s a great resource for newcomers and credit monitoring veterans alike who are seeking to better understand their credit health and the many factors affecting it.